Select Game Category

 Why Browser Games are Increasingly Popular in 2020

 Gaming in general has been on the rise in recent years, especially among younger populations.
 The increasing quality of video games and internet connections has greatly impacted the popularity of online games, especially those played on mobile devices.
 Of all the available device, mobile phones are now the most commonly used ones for playing games, both in single and multiplayer modes.

 2020 in particular has been a year that saw an increase in gaming time per gamer, likely due to the worldwide impact of the coronavirus.
 Gamers on average have been spending over eight and a half hours per week playing video games, with favorite genre depending on the age category.
 While younger players prefer games like Fortnite or PUBG, those over the age of 25 have been more likely to enjoy browser and/or strategy games.
-Likewise, the older players are more likely to play with Sky Vegas and other sites where real money gaming is possible.

 There is no question that the pandemic has been a factor in the increasing popularity of browser and other video games in 2020.
 However, even without it, gaming has already been growing at great rates, with streaming platforms like Twitch only adding fuel to the fire by offering players the dream of becoming professionals.